And Now For Something Completely Different

 Sorry for the long time between responses.
 I’ve been brewing.

-Me: If you want to think of it economically: strict monogamy functions best where you do not have a strong support (i.e. support of material needs) structure in the form of a state or otherwise public institution (arguably corporations attempt to be such public bodies, but deeply perverted kind, literally in the sense that Lacan doubly alludes to when he pronounces “perversion” “pere-version,” or “version of the Father,” where Father here could be a kind of Heavenly Father or symbolic guarantor of things).
-When public society starts to dissolve the old needs for hierarchy and control to provide us with what we need, strict monogamy loses its ability to stabilize our sense of belonging to those conditions that make our life possible.
-So, polyamory arises as an ethical way to manage our sexuality[, a response to our mode of material reproduction].
+Me: If you want to think of it economically: strict monogamy functions best where you do not have a strong support (i.e. support of material needs) structure in the form of a state or otherwise public institution (arguably corporations attempt to be such public bodies, but deeply perverted kind**).
+When public society starts to dissolve the old needs for hierarchy and control to provide us with what we need, strict monogamy loses its ability to stabilize our sense of belonging amidst those conditions that make our life possible.
+So, polyamory arises as an ethical way to manage our affectively-charged relations[—a response to our mode of material reproduction].

 In the same way that as the business grows bigger, you can no longer have one guy run the show.
 It takes a bottom-up approach to really get things done.
 Polyamory is potentially love from the bottom up.